Graduate Course Catalog 2014-2015

 M.A.
 Non-Thesis Option Degree

 Master's degree students must complete ten courses totaling a minimum of 30 credits for the degree.
 Students must also pass a comprehensive exam.
-Of the ten courses, two are required Pro Seminar (POLT 900) and Introduction to Statistical Analysis (POLT 905) and are to be taken during the student's first semester.
+Of the ten courses, two are required, Pro Seminar (POLT 900) and Introduction to Statistical Analysis (POLT 905), and are to be taken during the student's first year.
 Students are also required to take electives totaling 9 credits.
 This must include two courses in the student's major subfield (Comparative Politics, International Politics, Political Thought/Theory, and American Politics/Public Administration).
 One course in a minor subfield is also required for this degree option.

 Fifteen credits must be completed at the 800 or 900 level from political science courses or a related discipline.
 The M.A. program director must provide approval if the course selected is a not a political science course.